 Beta2-microglobulin (ß2-M) level

-Determine levels of IgG or IgA antibodies that are overproduced by myeloma cells.
-Higher levels suggest the presence of multiple myeloma.
+Antibodies are proteins that are overproduced by myeloma cells.
+This test determines levels of IgG or IgA antibodies in the blood.
+Higher antibody levels suggest the presence of multiple myeloma.

 Serum protein electrophoresis

-Detect the presence and level of various proteins, including the protein made by myeloma cells—Monoclonal or M protein.
-Higher levels indicate more extensive disease; aids in classification of disease.
+This test can detect the presence and level of various proteins in the blood, including the protein made by myeloma cells—Monoclonal or M protein.
+Higher protein levels indicate more extensive disease, and can aid in classification and staging of the disease.

 Immunofixation electrophoresis (IFE; also called immunoelectrophoresis)

-Identify the type of abnormal antibody proteins in the blood.
-Aids in classification of disease.
+This test can identify the type of abnormal antibody proteins present in the blood (usually type A or G), and aids in classification of the disease.

-Measure antibody light chains made by myeloma cells called kappa or lambda.
-Abnormal levels and/or ratio suggest the presence of multiple myeloma or a related disease
+This test measures antibody light chains made by myeloma cells.
+Light chains (also called Bence Jones proteins) are classified as kappa or lambda.
+Abnormal levels and/or ratio of FLCs suggest the presence of multiple myeloma or a related disease.

 Urine protein level (performed on a 24-hour specimen of urine)

 This test measures the presence and level of protein found in the urine.
 Detection of protein may indicate multiple myeloma.
 This test does not tell you what kind of proteins are present.

 This test determines the presence and levels of specific proteins in the urine, including M protein (or monoclonal protein) and FLC (also called Bence Jones protein).
 The presence of M protein or FLC suggests the presence of multiple myeloma.